 Schweitzer's Master Plan

-1. Family: ‘Adventurers’ may lead the charge in discovering a destination like Schweitzer, but its families who will populate most of the Resort.
+- Family: ‘Adventurers’ may lead the charge in discovering a destination like Schweitzer, but its families who will populate most of the Resort.

-3. Food and Beverage: Americans have become foodies.
+- Food and Beverage: Americans have become foodies.
 Not just in the cities, but everywhere.
 Schweitzer needs to capitalize on this interest and support the growth of a culture that embraces great local foods and cooking.

-4. Health/Wellness/Sustainability: These topics need to become core values and at the heart of all decisions made on the mountain.
+- Health, Wellness and Sustainability: These topics need to become core values and at the heart of all decisions made on the mountain.

-5. Summer: It’s been said that “summer drives winter” in creating successful all-season mountain resorts.
+- Summer: It’s been said that “summer drives winter” in creating successful all-season mountain resorts.
 The more immersive those summer experiences can be, and the more they connect the mountain with the town and the lake, the more Schweitzer, and the community of Sandpoint, benefits.

-6. Skiing: Mountain improvements with upgraded lifts, new terrain and expanded services need to develop in parallel with business growth.
+- Skiing & Snowboarding: Mountain improvements with upgraded lifts, new terrain and expanded services need to develop in parallel with business growth.

 Moving Forward

-Since the 2017 Sky House gathering, Schweitzer has been growing rapidly.
-The resort has seen record skier visits in the last several years and its reputation as the best family friendly resort in the Pacific Northwest is reverberating with many who are searching out more authentic ski and snowboard experiences.
+Since the 2017 Sky House gathering, Schweitzer has grown rapidly.
+The resort has seen record skier visits in the last several years and its reputation as the best family friendly resort in the Pacific Northwest is reverberating with many who are searching out authentic ski and snowboard experiences.
 With this growth, there have been some challenges – strains on the existing infrastructure, the need for more beginner terrain, and more lodging accommodations for visitors on the weekends.
 Identifying key areas that need improvement has been a relatively easy task, but developing a strategy to tackle these challenges becomes critical.
 Yes, Schweitzer is growing and so the question becomes, how does the 16th largest ski area in the US work towards a sustainable future that keeps it moving forward without changing the heart of what customers love about Schweitzer?

 This question isn’t new.
 Since the resort first began in 1963, there have been plans to upgrade and improve the overall experience both on and off the slopes.
-“The resort, from its inception, has always been looking forward, searching for ways to improve and grow,” explains Schweitzer CEO Tom Chasse.

 The newest master plan for Schweitzer was developed thanks to that October 2017 meeting and culminated with the Board of Directors engaging with SE Group, a company whose focus is on strategy, permitting, planning and design for communities, ski resorts, educational institutions, real estate development and public land management groups.
 Throughout the process, it was SE Group’s role to analyze and look into every aspect of the overall guest experience at Schweitzer.
 They took into account details like the exact number of hotel beds, parking spaces and lift capacity numbers, how many tables are in the restaurants, and even the number of toilets available on the mountain.
 They worked closely with the director team to understand how Schweitzer functions during day to day operations and what areas were facing new challenges.
 With no stone left unturned and studied, the latest master plan for Schweitzer was finalized, laying out three phases of growth over the next 15 years.